Back to blog

 Solving this requires the tenant context to be serialized when the import is created and restored when each job runs.
 The import record itself carries the tenant identifier, and every job reads it before executing any queries.

-[\#](#why-this-is-the-hardest-part-of-csv-imports "Permalink")Why this is the hardest part of CSV imports
+#Why this is the hardest part of CSV imports

 Flat field imports are stateless.
 Each row is independent.
 You validate it, insert it, move on.
 The row before and the row after do not matter.